Is CBD Oil Legal to Use in the UK?

-Despite its varied benefits and curing properties, CBD Oil still remains a somewhat controversial topic in society.
+Despite its varied benefits and curing properties, CBD Oil remains a somewhat controversial topic in society.
 Many people are still unsure about where exactly this oil derives from, where it is procured, and the main concern is the actual legal status for consumption?

 The main reason behind all the chaos and confusion is the lack of awareness and knowledge regarding the differences between Hempseed, Cannabidiol, and the Cannabis plant.
 To clear the air, let’s first closely understand these terms and then have a look at the UK Law:

-What is Cannabis plant, CBD and Hempseed?
+What is the Cannabis plant, CBD, and Hempseed?

 Hash, weed, pot, marijuana, etc. are some of the names used for the cannabis plant.
 This plant consists of Tetrahydrocannabinol (THC) which is a psychoactive element.
 THC is one of the most prevalent chemical compounds found in the plant which makes the usage of cannabis plant illicit and illegal.

-Is CBD Oil legal in the UK?
+Is CBD Oil Legal in the UK?

-- When it comes to the consumption of CBD oil, the current law in the UK states that CBD oil which contains less than 0.2% of THC is legal to use.
+When it comes to the consumption of CBD oil, the current law in the UK states that CBD oil which contains less than 0.2% of THC is legal to use.

 What does The Medicine and Healthcare Products Regulatory Agency(MHRA) have to say about CBD?

 The MHRA states that the consumption of CBD oil is acceptable for medical purposes only.
-Cannabidiol oil which merely contains the traces of THC (<0.2% of THC) will be considered legal for sale.
+Cannabidiol oil which merely contains traces of THC (<0.2% of THC) will be considered legal for sale.